Listed below are common questions about ArcGIS Maps for Adobe Creative Cloud.

 My web map has symbology I used from smart mapping tools.
 Do these symbols translate to Adobe Illustrator?

-No. Although the extension does allow you to use the smart mapping functionality in Adobe, there are some considerations to be aware of.
+No. Although the extension does allow you to use the smart mapping functionality, there are some considerations to be aware of.

 Yes.
 This functionality is available when you use the Share button in the Compilation window.